Sweat Bee Fact & Information

 Sweat bees are generally docile, but females can deliver a mild sting if swatted or aggravated.
 At times, they are known to swarm in the hundreds.

 Sweat bees are drawn to bare soil in sunny areas, making treeless, well-lit yards a common target for infestations.
 To keep these pests from nesting, it’s important to minimize exposed ground surfaces.
 Cover bare patches with mulch, ground cover plants, or grass seed to make potential nesting spots less appealing.
 Compacting the soil and using landscape fabric can provide additional barriers.
 Planting dense vegetation to create shaded areas can also discourage ground bees, as they prefer open, sunny locations.
+Some species use rotted wood so keeping wood piles away from areas where people congregate will help discourage them from flying too close by as well.
 While it may be difficult to completely eliminate them, these strategies can help manage sweat bee activity and protect your outdoor spaces.

 In cases of large numbers of sweat bees, contact your local Orkin branch for assistance.
 Our experienced Orkin Pros are trained in the safe removal of pests from around the home.